JuniorBecari10/dotfiles/README.md

 This script allows you to perform optional installations as well.
 Here's what they are, and what they do.

 ### Install NVIDIA drivers
 Installs NVIDIA drivers into your system.
+Note that this installs the proprietary drivers (not the open-source `nouveau`), and thus it needs to enable the `nonfree` repository.

 ### Is Dual Boot
-Enables `os-prober` and runs it during the GRUB configuration, so that your other OSs can also be booted up. <br />
+Enables `os-prober` and runs it during the GRUB configuration, so that your other OSs can also be selected.
-This configuration has an extra variable, OTHER_EFI_PART, which is the EFI partition of the other operating system you want to dual boot too.
-This is necessary, since `os-prober` doesn't usually find it if it's unmounted, so it'll be used to mount it temporarily, run `os-prober`, and then unmount.

-If you haven't checked this option that variable has no use, and therefore it won't hrm your installation. <br />
-In the future this might be an array.

 ### Is Laptop
-Installs and configures laptop-specific stuff, such as brightness control, extra blocks in i3blocks, such as charging and brightness state.
+Installs and configures laptop-specific stuff, such as brightness control and extra blocks in i3blocks, such as charging and brightness state.

+### Bluetooth
+Enables support for Bluetooth technology.
+Obviously, only enable this option if your device supports Bluetooth.

 ## Common Problems